maxlinc/polytrix/README.md

-# Polytrix - the Polyglot Testing Matrix
+# Crosstest - the Polyglot Testing Matrix

-Polytrix is a polyglot test runner and documentation generator.
+Crosstest is a polyglot test runner and documentation generator.
 It aims to let you run sample code written in any language.
 It's especially useful if you want to run similar code samples in multiple languages, a project that has been ported to several languages, or API clients for the same service that are provided in several languages.

-Polytrix was influenced by a number of polyglot projects, including [Travis-CI](travis-ci.org), [Docco](https://github.com/jashkenas/docco), [Slate](https://github.com/tripit/slate), and polyglot test-suites like the [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) and the [JSON-LD Test Suite](http://json-ld.org/test-suite/).
+Crosstest was influenced by a number of polyglot projects, including [Travis-CI](travis-ci.org), [Docco](https://github.com/jashkenas/docco), [Slate](https://github.com/tripit/slate), and polyglot test-suites like the [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) and the [JSON-LD Test Suite](http://json-ld.org/test-suite/).

-A lot of Polytrix was influenced by and based on [test-kitchen](http://kitchen.ci/).
-Polytrix is attempting to do for multi-language testing of code samples what test-kitchen does for multi-platform testing of infrastructure code.
+A lot of Crosstest was influenced by and based on [test-kitchen](http://kitchen.ci/).
+Crosstest is attempting to do for multi-language testing of code samples what test-kitchen does for multi-platform testing of infrastructure code.

 ## Features